(Edited on 14th June 2020 to update the download link.)

 We will now set up ZeroTier on your Raspberry Pi.
 Note that if you are using a Raspberry Pi B or Zero W and run into issues, you may have to apply a patch detailed here (thanks to mrexodia for the tip!).
 Follow the following instructions:

-- Run the shell command under their download page, which as of writing is:
+- Run the shell command under their download page (the more secure, GPG option is recommended).

 - To ensure ZeroTier starts on system boot, run